varshitha-008/Furni_Flex/README.md

 ## Design Decisions or Assumptions

-The project is a clone of the popular rental booking website Airbnb.
+The project is a clone of the popular furniture buying website Godrej Interior.
 To facilitate the proper design and flow of our project following assumptions were made :

 - One admin for all CRUD operations instead of multiple admins and super admin
 - One wishlist per user